somof/CarND-Traffic-Sign-Classifier-Project-work/writeup_jp.md

 ####3.6.6 class 27

-This class validation data has high contrast background images, but the training dataset for the class doesn't have such images.
+All of the failure images have high contrast background.
+The normalization method may not work well on such images.

 <img width=250 src="./fig/class27_images_valid_failed.png"/>
 <img width=320 src="./fig/class27_images_valid_infered.png"/><br>